Best Medicare Advantage Plans in Texas (2026)

 Best Medicare Advantage Providers in Texas

-We analyzed the best Medicare Advantage plans across Texas to identify top providers for different plan types.
-Our research focused on CMS star ratings, premium costs and maximum out-of-pocket expenses to determine which insurers have the best value and coverage.
+We analyzed Medicare Advantage plans across Texas to identify top providers for each plan type.
+Our research evaluated CMS star ratings, premium costs and maximum out-of-pocket expenses to find insurers with the best value and coverage.

-Devoted Health leads for HMO plans with a perfect 5-star CMS rating and $0 monthly premiums, though its $3,847 average maximum out-of-pocket cost is higher than other options.
-Alignment Health Plan takes the top spot for HMO-POS plans, combining a strong 4.5-star rating with a $0 average premium and $2,950 average MOOP.
-Wellcare has the best PPO option at $0 per month, providing the network flexibility PPO members value despite a higher $5,439 maximum out-of-pocket limit.
+Devoted Health ranks first for HMO plans with a 5-star CMS rating and $0 monthly premiums, though its $3,847 average maximum out-of-pocket cost runs higher than other options.
+Alignment Health Plan ranks first for HMO-POS plans with a 4.5-star rating, $0 average premium and $2,950 average MOOP.
+WellCare ranks first for PPO options at $0 monthly, offering network flexibility despite a $5,439 maximum out-of-pocket limit.

 HMODevoted Health5.00$0$3,847DEVOTED GIVEBACK 008 TX (HMO)